Roger-505/doom_nexys/README.md

 - Sound support via Mono Audio Out jack
 - Custom 3D case for Nexys-A7 board (See this Mega65 emulator case as reference: https://www.printables.com/model/369914-mega65-nexys-a7-case)
 - Network support via Ethernet port
-- At it's current state, this project barely runs on hardware, but has many bugs that I am aware of.
-Debugging would be quite nice.
+- At it's current state, this project barely runs on hardware, but has many bugs everywhere.
+A lot of debugging is needed.
+- Load both the bitstream and the U-Boot image in flash, without having the need of using an extra SD card for storage.
+This might be accomplished using Vivado tools, or the current OpenOCD framework.